radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

 3. Make your changes to the code.

-4. Commit your changes following the ["Commit hygene" guidelines][co] and signing the [DCO][do] for each commit with:
+4. Commit your changes following the ["Commit hygiene" guidelines][co] and signing the [DCO][do] for each commit with:
    ```
    git commit -s